 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Performance Food Group Co.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how PFGC stock compares to 2,000+ US-based stocks, and to peers in the Distribution Services sector and Food Distributors industry.
+We show how PFGC stock compares to 2,000+ US-based stocks, and to peers in the Wholesale Trade sector and Packaged Frozen Food Merchant Wholesalers industry.